lowleveldesign/debug-recipes/guides/using-windbg.md

 HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows NT\CurrentVersion\AeDebug
 ```

-However, we may also use configure those keys manually and use WinDbg to, for example, create a memory dump at an application crash:
+However, we may also use configure those keys manually and use WinDbg to, for example, create a memory dump when the application crashes:

 ```
 REG_SZ Debugger = "C:\Users\me\AppData\Local\Microsoft\WindowsApps\WinDbgX.exe" -c ".dump /ma /u C:\dumps\crash.dmp; qd" -p %ld -e %ld -g
 REG_SZ Auto = 1
 ```

 If you miss the **-g** option, WinDbg will inject a remote thread with a breakpoint instruction, which will hide our original exception.
-In such case, you might need to [scan the stack to find the original exception record](../exceptions/exceptions.md#scanning-the-stack-for-native-exception-records)).
+In such case, you might need to scan the stack to find the original exception record.

 ## Getting information about the debugging session

-The **|** command displays a path to the process image.
+The **\|** command displays a path to the process image.
 You may run **vercommand** to check how the debugger was launched.
 The **vertarget** command shows the OS version, the process lifetime, and more, for example, the dump time when debugging a memory dump.
 The **.time** command displays information about the system time variable (session time).

 **.lastevent** shows the last reason why the debugger stopped and **.eventlog** displays the recent events.